mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 Network connection is also setup by the script from a `simple ini config`_.

+Doesn't use/need anything else, beyond hardware and what's in micropython already.

 Implementation status and roadmap:

 - ☒ - Basic WiFi network configuration / roaming